jsbin/jsbin/docs/post.md

 The URL structure even has a shortcut if you're [registered](http://jsbin.com/#register) you can always point the URL to [http://jsbin.com/<username>/last](http://jsbin.com/rem/last) and it'll pull up the last bin you've worked on.

-Along with live remote rendering, I've been working with the Adobe Shadow team and they've gone ahead and built in compatability with JS Bin directly into Shadow.
+Along with live remote rendering, I've been working with the Adobe Shadow team and they've gone ahead and built in compatibility with JS Bin directly into Shadow.
 This  simply means that when you visit jsbin.com on your desktop, Shadow will automatically show you the rendered output ([here's a demo with their beta software]()).

 ### How the live stuff works